massimocaprinali/cloud-foundry-public/liberty-customizingJRE.md

 # Customize the JRE
 {: #customizing_jre}

-Applications run in a Java runtime environment (JRE) that is provided and configured by the Liberty buildpack.
+Apps run in a Java runtime environment (JRE) that is provided and configured by the Liberty buildpack.
 The Liberty buildpack also makes it possible to configure the JRE version or type, customize the JVM options, or overlay the JRE functions.

 ## {{site.data.keyword.IBM_notm}} JRE

-By default, applications are configured to run with a lightweight version of the {{site.data.keyword.IBM}} JRE.
+By default, apps are configured to run with a lightweight version of the {{site.data.keyword.IBM}} JRE.
 This lightweight JRE is stripped down to provide core, essential function with a much reduced disk and memory footprint.
 For more information about the contents of the lightweight JRE, see [Small Footprint JRE](http://www.ibm.com/support/knowledgecenter/SSYKE2_8.0.0/com.ibm.java.lnx.80.doc/user/small_jre.html){: external}.

  {{site.data.keyword.IBM_notm}}JRE version 8 is used by default.
 The Liberty buildpack also includes the latest OpenJ9 11 JRE as an alternate JRE.
  Use the JBP_CONFIG_IBMJDK environment variable to specify an alternative JRE.
 For example, to use the latest OpenJ9 JRE provided by the Liberty buildpack set the following environment variable: